carlos-molina/LeyAlgomata/README.md

 </br>

-The definition is illustrated by the following figure.
+The idea behind the second point is illustrated by the following
+figure:

 <p align="center">
   <img src="./figures/leyalgomata/gibbet.png"
    width="600" title="Lex algomata in action.">